AccumulateNetwork/accumulate-docs/getting-started/networks.md

 {% endtab %}
 {% endtabs %}

-## DevNet
+## Devnet

 `https://devnet.accumulatenetwork.io`

 {% hint style="info" %}
-DevNet history is reset frequently, by continuous deployment on the `develop` branch and devnet is bleeding edge and very unstable.
+Devnet history is reset frequently, by continuous deployment on the `develop` branch.
+Devnet is bleeding edge and very unstable.
 {% endhint %}

-The DevNet is an Accumulate network used for development and validation.
+The devnet is an Accumulate network used for development and validation.
 It is more bleeding edge than the testnets, and is constantly updated.
-The DevNet may be reinitialized, with all history discarded, at any time.
+The devnet may be reinitialized, with all history discarded, at any time.

 The devnet uses the `develop` branch.
 There is a publicly available endpoint: `devnet.accumulatenetwork.io`.
 You can also set up your own local devnet (see [local-devnet.md](../setup/local-devnet.md "mention")for instructions).